jschaefer-hub/showerpy/README.md

 All data is available as pandas DataFrames, allowing you to create custom plots and perform detailed analysis.

+# Attribution
+The ShowerPy classes use [pyeventio](https://github.com/cta-observatory/pyeventio) and [pycorsikaio](https://github.com/cta-observatory/pycorsikaio) to load the fortran files produced by CORSIKA.
+Further, the public woodycap installation uses CORSIKA 7.8000 (Released February 2025).
+For more information visit the [official website](https://www.iap.kit.edu/corsika/99.php).
 # Getting Started

 First, create and activate the `showerpy` mamba environment using the following commands: